Depression in women: Understanding the gender gap

 Hormone changes during puberty may increase some girls' risk of developing depression.
 However, temporary mood swings related to fluctuating hormones during puberty are normal — these changes alone don't cause depression.

 Puberty is often associated with other experiences that can play a role in depression, such as:

 - Increasing pressure to achieve in school, sports or other areas of life

 After puberty, depression rates are higher in females than in males.
 Because girls typically reach puberty before boys do, they're more likely to develop depression at an earlier age than boys are.
-This depression gender gap lasts until after menopause.
+There is evidence to suggest that this depression gender gap may continue throughout the lifespan.

 For most females with premenstrual syndrome (PMS), symptoms such as abdominal bloating, breast tenderness, headache, anxiety, irritability and experiencing the blues are minor and short-lived.

 But a small number of females have severe and disabling symptoms that disrupt their studies, jobs, relationships or other areas of their lives.
 At that point, PMS may cross the line into premenstrual dysphoric disorder (PMDD) — a type of depression that generally requires treatment.

 The exact interaction between depression and PMS remains unclear.
 It's possible that cyclical changes in estrogen, progesterone and other hormones can disrupt the function of brain chemicals such as serotonin that control mood.
 Inherited traits, life experiences and other factors appear to play a role.

 Dramatic hormonal changes occur during pregnancy, and these can affect mood.
 Other issues also may increase the risk of developing depression during pregnancy or during attempts to become pregnant, such as: